-ECON 4060 Game Theory Applications (3) Provides game theoretical tools used widely in economics to study situations in which various decision-makers interact.
-Applications include political science and biology.
-Prerequisites: ECON 1011 and Math 1111.
+ECON 4054 Sports Economics (3) This course is designed to investigate questions relating to the contribution of professional and recreational sports to social welfare.
+This includes exploring the decision to participate use public funding for sport facilities, and labor market issues.
+The general objective of this course is to help the student learn to apply economic concepts and ideas to the sports industry.
+Because of the applied nature of this course, problem solving and modeling are key skills for success.
+Prerequisites: ECON 1011 or instructors consent.

-ECON 4070 Industrial Organization (3) An analysis of selected economic problems of current interest dealing primarily with the structure of American industry, with emphasis on the conduct and performance of large firms.
-Prerequisite: ECON 1011.

-ECON 4080 Econometrics I (3) Mathematical techniques and problems used in the quantitative approach to economic theory.
-Prerequisites: ECON 3030, ECON 3010 and statistics.

-ECON 5005 Technology Based Research and Quantitative Tools (3) Information-gathering, storage, analysis, and communication as it relates to decision-making in today's business environment.
+- ECON 4070 Industrial Organization (3) An analysis of selected economic problems of current interest dealing primarily with the structure of American industry, with emphasis on the conduct and performance of large firms.
+Prerequisite: ECON 1011. - ECON 4075 Time Series Analysis (3) The course will introduce, develop and apply forecasting models to decision making problems.
+The interpretation and accuracy of forecasting models will also be explored.
+Prerequisites: ECON 1010, ECON 3030, and FIN 3801. - ECON 4080 Econometrics I (3) Mathematical techniques and problems used in the quantitative approach to economic theory.
+Prerequisites: ECON 3030, ECON 3010 and FIN 3801. - ECON 5005 Technology Based Research and Quantitative Tools(3) Information-gathering, storage, analysis, and communication as it relates to decision-making in today's business environment.
 Prerequisites: Undergraduate MBA background and admission to the MBA program; must be taken concurrently with CIS 5605.